-- Location, species, height and canopy spread of all existing trees to be retained or removed both on and adjacent to the site, and on Council's nature strip.
+- Title, date, plan number, amendment number. - Applicant's name (if relevant) and address of subject property. - Name of the landscape designer or company, their contact details and professional qualifications; - Finished surface levels, embankments and grades (indicate extent of cut and fill); - Location, species, height and canopy spread of all existing trees to be retained or removed both on and adjacent to the site, and on Council's nature strip.
 Reduced levels shall also be provided at the base of all trees.
-This must include ALL trees covered by Council's Development Control Plans. - Arboriculture advice detailing the protection or removal of trees. - Proposed tree and shrub planting as per Council's Native Tree Species List, including number of each species, their location, pot size, staking requirements, massing and mature height, and any proposed edging and mulching. - Details of commercial grade automated drip irrigation system servicing all common planting areas. - Proposed surface treatments and restoration e.g. turf, paving, bank stabilisation, mounds. - Driveways and car parking areas. - Existing and proposed ancillary structures on the site including sheds, letterboxes, drying areas and garbage receptacles. - Location of surface features such as stormwater pipes, pits, and any onsite detention details shown on building and drainage plans. - Proposed fences and retaining walls (including sectional elevations of retaining walls, planter boxes, showing proposed height and material). - · Details of proposed exterior lighting plan. - Details of ongoing management and maintenance. - Location of power poles, streetlights and street furniture.
+This must include ALL trees covered by Council's Development Control Plans. - Arboriculture advice detailing the protection or removal of trees. - Proposed tree and shrub planting as per Council's Native Tree Species List, including number of each species, their location, pot size, staking requirements, massing and mature height, and any proposed edging and mulching. - Details of commercial grade automated drip irrigation system servicing all common planting areas. - Proposed surface treatments and restoration e.g. turf, paving, bank stabilisation, mounds. - Driveways and car parking areas. - Existing and proposed ancillary structures on the site including sheds, letterboxes, drying areas and garbage receptacles.

+- Location of surface features such as stormwater pipes, pits, and any onsite detention details shown on building and drainage plans. - Proposed fences and retaining walls (including sectional elevations of retaining walls, planter boxes, showing proposed height and material). - Details of proposed exterior lighting plan. - Details of ongoing management and maintenance. - Location of power poles, streetlights and street furniture.

-3.21 Concept Drainage Plans
+3.19 Concept Drainage Plans